pps-lab/arc/README.md

 > An evaluation framework to evaluate arbitrary auditing functions.

-This repository contains the evaluation framework and the auditing function prototype developed by Alexander Mandt as part of his Bachelor Thesis *Cryptographic Auditin in ML*.
+This repository contains the evaluation framework and the auditing function prototype developed by Alexander Mandt as part of his Bachelor Thesis *Cryptographic Auditing in ML*.

 ## Background